 Stellar is its own payment network, and it uses stellar lumens as its currency on that network.
 While the network can be used by anyone, it was envisioned to connect financial institutions making large transactions.
 On the Stellar network, these types of transactions can be done nearly instantaneously at little to no cost, unlike with traditional, or even competing blockchain, networks.

-The price of stellar lumens has been highly volatile over the past year, but industry analysts expect XLM prices to see gains in 2022.
-You can get a sense of where XLM might be headed by watching bitcoin — prices of the two cryptocurrencies often move in the same direction, according to InvestorPlace.
+The price of stellar lumens has been highly volatile over the past year, but you can get a sense of where XLM might be headed by watching bitcoin — prices of the two cryptocurrencies often move in the same direction, according to InvestorPlace.

 8. The Sandbox (SAND)